bkleinen/bkleinen.github.io/classes/ss2020/info2/index.md

 ## Grades & Exam

+Update April 28th, 2020

-For passing Info2, you need to pass two parts:
+For passing Info2, you need to pass three parts (Teilmodulprüfungen)

-- the Lab ("Programmierübungen mit Rücksprache")
+- the Lab ("Programmierübungen mit Rücksprache") - Modulbegleitend, unbewertet
+- Moodle Quizzes - Modulbegleitende Prüfungsleistung, bewertet, optional
-- the Exam ("Klausur")
+- the Exam - Modulabschlussprüfung

+### Grading

+Option 1:
+- Moodle Quizzes 50 %
+- Exam 50 %
+- Topic Notes 8 %

+Option 2:
+- Exam 100%
+- Topic Notes 8 %

+(minus penalty for late labs, see below)

+I will automatically choose the option which results in the better grade for each student.
+If you want to choose one of the options actively, just send me an email.

-Note that as both, Lab Reports and the Exam are parts of the "Modulprüfung", cheating on any of them will result in a 5,0 (nicht bestanden) for the whole module and use up one of the three possible tries for this module.
+Note that as all, Lab Reports, Quizzes and the Exam are parts of the "Modulprüfung", cheating on any of them will result in a 5,0 (nicht bestanden) for the whole module and use up one of the three possible tries for this module.

-### Exam

-There will be a 2-hour online examination.
-The exam will be an online exam with three parts: a multiple-choice part, an essay part, and a programming part.

-The Grade is determined by the grade of your exam.

-There is a penalty on the grade for late or missing lab reports, see below.

 ### Labs
 There'll be 13 exercises and you'll have to hand in a lab report for each.
 You will not be allowed to take the exam if more than one report is marked as "not ok" by July 6 or if you plagiarized.
-You may hand in late 2 out of 13 lab reports.
-There's a penalty of 0.3 on the final grade for each if you hand in a third and forth report late (that is you get a grade of 1.3 instead of 1.0 and so on).
+You may hand in late 2 out of the 13 lab reports. **There's a penalty of 3P on the final grade for each late report starting at the third.**

 All info on the labs can be found on the [Labs](labs) page.

+### Quizzes

+Starting April 30, there will be brief Quizzes in Moodle at the beginning of each lecture.
+- Tuesdays are about the labs that were handed in before that Tuesday, 3 Points
+- Thursdays are about recent lecture topics, 2 Points

+For hints on the topics, see the [Schedule](schedule/).
+This adds up to 10x5P = 50P.

+### Exam

+There will be a remote open-book examination consisting of a Moodle Quiz and programming assignments at the end of the term.

 <!--
 There will be 13 labs and you need to write a lab report for each.
 Lab reports won't be graded - they just get marked with "ok" or "not ok".